maryanneogakwu/6110_assignment_01/README.md

 ## **1 Introduction**
 #### Genome Assembly
-Genome Assembly Involves constructing an organism's genome using fragments of sequenced DNA, called sequence reads [^1].
+Genome Assembly involves constructing an organism's genome using fragments of sequenced DNA, called sequence reads [^1].
 Common sequencing methods include Illumina sequencing, Oxford Nanopore, PacBio sequencing and Sanger sequencing, which pioneered sequencing techniques in the 70s [^7].
 #### Genome Alignment
-Genome Alignment involves aligning assembled genomes to homologous sequences or pre-existing genomes from organisms in the same species [^5].
+Genome alignment (specifically whole-genome alignment) compares an assembled sequence against a reference or another assembly to identify conserved regions and differences.
+It is the standard method for identifying SNPs, insertions/deletions (indels), and structural variations, which are the drivers of evolutionary change and genetic diseases. [^5].
 It helps give global perspective on genomic similarity and variation, providing insights into genetic diseases, evolutionary relationships and gene function [^13].
-Short read and long reads have been used based on the type of analysis being run and the desired results.
+Short reads and long reads have been used based on the type of analysis being run and the desired results.

 #### Short read sequences

-Genome alignment (specifically whole-genome alignment) compares an assembled sequence against a reference or another assembly to identify conserved regions and differences.
-It is the standard method for identifying SNPs, insertions/deletions (indels), and structural variations, which are the drivers of evolutionary change and genetic diseases.

 Short reads are typically 50-300 bp, and have been used for their high precision, but they have issues when it comes to assembly and alignment.
-This is due to their propensity for multiple mapping on the same region of the genome, leading to gaps and mismatches [^17].Tools like BOWTIE2 and BWA have been developed for short reads, being able to process large data and pinpoint small-scale genetic variations with high accuracy [^10].
+This is due to their propensity for multiple mapping on the same region of the genome, leading to gaps and mismatches [^17].Tools like Bowtie2 and BWA have been developed for short reads, being able to process large data and pinpoint small-scale genetic variations with high accuracy [^10].
 #### Long read sequences
 Long reads are upwards of 10,000 bp and have been shown to enhance genome assembly and facilitate alignment of challanging regions.
 Though they have high error rates and present challanges for alignment precision [^9].
-PacBio's SMRT Analysis, Oxford  Nanoporee MinION -based Minimap2 are designed for long reads and are good at detangling complex genomic architectures and reducing gaps in assemblies [^12].
+PacBio's SMRT Analysis, Oxford  Nanopore MinIONand tools such as Minimap2 are designed for long reads are designed for long reads and are good at detangling complex genomic architectures and reducing gaps in assemblies [^12].

 ##   Goals of Genome Assembly
 As stated by the Biology Insights Team (2025) [^2], there are a variety of ways in which genomic research has been applied and utilized, ranging from gene annotation to agriultural productivity
-1. Genome annotaion to identify locations of genes and other functional elements like promoters, CDS, and termination sites as well as predicting the functions.
+1. Genome annotaion identifies the locations of genes and other functional elements like promoters, CDS, and termination sites as well as predicting the functions.
 2. Identification of gene variations and mutations like SNPs that could cause diseases, aiding in development of diagnostic tools and targeted therapies.
 3. Comparative genomic analysis of species to understand diversity and determine evolutionary relationships, adaptations and unique biological features
 4. Developments in crop breeding to produce crops that have desirable characteristics like pest resistance, higher yield and greater nutritional value.